BaptisteBourrillon/Quantitative_macroeconomics/README.md

 # Quant macro
 # Repository for Quantitative Macroeconomics
 In this repository I will practice estimating SVAR and DSGE models.
-The folder contains examples and codes developed in the Willy Mutchler lecture's at the Tübingen university .
+The folder contains examples and codes developed in the Willy Mutchler lecture's at the Tübingen University .